Shippable/docs/sources/platform/runtime/nodes.md

 Advantages of On-demand nodes are:

-* Zero management of CI/CD infrastructure since the platform takes care of provisioning/deprovisioning/cleanup etc.
+* Zero management of CI/CD infrastructure since the platform takes care of provisioning/caching/de-provisioning/cleanup etc.
 * Cost savings since the monthly price per node is ~50-66% cheaper than what you would pay AWS to just run the node for a month

 ### Node size

-The default node size for the free plan is equivalent to a c4.large instance on AWS, with 2 core, 3.75GB RAM.
+The default node size for the free plan gives is our L node which has 2 cores and 7.5GB RAM.

 For paid plans, you can choose between the following sizes:

-* 2 core, 3.75GB RAM -- equivalent to c4.large
+* 2 core, 7.5GB RAM (L)(default)
-* 4 core, 7.5GB RAM -- equivalent to c4.xlarge
+* 4 core, 15GB RAM (XL)
-* 8 core, 15GB RAM -- equivalent to c4.2xlarge
+* 8 core, 30GB RAM (2XL)

 The biggest reason to choose a larger sized node is faster job execution since they have more cores and RAM.
 However, if your jobs do not need the extra resources, you should do just fine on the c4.large machines.

 ### Maximum time allocated to an On-demand Node

-An On-demand node executes jobs, each of which have their own specific timeout.
-The platform checks if the On-demand node is idle for the last 5 minutes at the hourly boundary.
-If the node is idle, it is immediately de-provisioned.
+When a job is triggered, an on-demand node is spun up to execute the job.
+After the job is complete, the node is available to pick up subsequent jobs until it is terminated.
+At each hourly boundary after the node was first spun up, the platform checks to see if the node is idle, and if so, terminates the node.
+This ensures that we manage your build infrastructure in an efficient manner, which makes it possible for us to offer build nodes that are priced lower than AWS pricing.

+The downside of these ephemeral build nodes is that you cannot leverage Docker caching or caching of large dependencies, unless your job happens to run on a warm node that hasn't been terminated yet.
+If you want your node state to be preserved between jobs, you should buy Nodes with caching.

+### Node Caching

+If your plan includes Nodes with caching enabled, your nodes are cached after each build instead of de-provisioned.

+If you want Docker caching or have large dependencies that do not change with every job, this will save you a lot of time since you will not start with a fresh node each time.
+In order to ensure that your nodes don't run out of space, you can configure your Subscription to recycle nodes based on a calendar, or at a specified interval.

 ### Machine Images